 - Don’t force your baby to take a dummy or put it back in if your baby spits it out.

-The American Academy of Pediatrics21 currently recommends using a pacifier at nap or sleep time after breastfeeding is well established.
+The American Academy of Pediatrics23 advocates for using a pacifier at nap or sleep time after breastfeeding is well established.
 However the authors of Sweet Sleep feel such a general recommendation for all babies is not backed up by research:

 Here’s what the studies actually found: some babies who routinely use dummies and sleep separately seem to be at greater risk of dying on a night when there’s no dummy available and they’re sleeping separately.